 A bus accident can cause both physical and emotional trauma in a person.
 In some cases, pain and suffering may be recoverable damage.

+These are only a few of the types of damages for which you may be able to recover compensation.
+Depending on the specifics of your case, you may receive money for a number of other losses.
 A lawyer can help you identify your damages and collect evidence of their value when they represent you.

 Causes of Bus Accidents

 Many people all around the country use buses as their main form of transportation.
 People use buses to get to and from school, work, and appointments.
-Just like all other vehicles on the road, bus accidents can happen at any time.
+Just like with all other vehicles on the road, bus accidents can happen at any time.

-Possible causes of bus accidents include:
+Common causes of bus accidents include: